-A Bachelor’s degree is required in Geographic Information Systems/Science, Geography, Geology, Environmental Science, Computer Science, Computer Engineering, Data Science, or other cognate subject.
-In addition, applicants must have at least one year of concurrent work experience in GIS programming, system administration, or web map application development.
+A master's degree is required in Geographic Information Systems/Science, Geography, Geology, Environmental Science, Computer Science, Computer Engineering, Data Science, or other cognate subject.
+In addition, applicants must have at least six (6) months of concurrent work experience in GIS programming, system administration, or web map application development.

 To apply, please visit jobs.wvu.edu and navigate to the position title listed above.
-Upload a single PDF file containing (1) a cover letter describing experience and qualifications, (2) a resume, (3) the names and contact information of at least three referees, and (4) web links or screen shots of Web map applications you have developed.
-Review of applications will begin on March 3, 2023 and continue until the position is filled.
+Upload (1) a cover letter describing experience and qualifications, (2) a resume, (3) the names and contact information of at least three referees, and (4) web links or screen shots of Web map applications you have developed.
 Salary will be commensurate with education and experience.
 For additional information, please contact Kurt Donaldson at [email protected].

 At West Virginia University, we leverage our talents and resources to create a better future for our state and the world.
 As West Virginia's land-grant university, WVU has three campuses that touch each corner of the state.
 The WVU System includes 518 buildings on 15,880 acres, Extension Service offices in all 55 counties, ten experimental farms and four forests.